Here’s more about Tamara & Patsy Rose!

 Sharing songs that bring comfort, joy, and connection.

-As a child, I was surrounded by music.
+As a child in my home town of Williamsburg, Iowa, I was surrounded by music.
 My parents and grandparents (on my father’s side) admired the entertainers on The Ed Sullivan Show and Lawrence Welk, and their enthusiasm rubbed off on me.
 Looking back, I think I was eager to be someone they could admire, too.
 And those people on TV looked like they were having so much fun — a lively fun that, in the early ‘60s, seemed out of the ordinary.

 Music also came from my mother’s side of the family.
 Both she and her father, my grandpa, loved to sing in church.
 I always enjoyed hearing my mom’s voice when we sang hymns together, and my grandpa was known for singing out loud and strong.

 For me, though, singing in church sometimes was not very rewarding.
-The hymns were often written in keys that put the women’s parts right in the “in-between” range of the voice — not very strong or comfortable.
+The hymns were often written in a key that put the women’s parts right in the “in-between” range of the voice — not very strong or comfortable.
 Like most of the other girls and women, I just sang softly and tried to blend in.
 Looking back, it almost felt like a message to stay quiet and not stand out.
-I didn’t really discover the strength of my own voice until I started taking singing lessons, when I began to realize, “Oh, I’m not fooling myself — I actually can sing!”
+I didn’t really discover the strength of my own voice until I was taking singing lessons for awhile, when I began to realize, “Oh, I’m not kidding myself — I actually can sing!”

 I sang in Sunday School, in church, and in choir throughout my school years.
 On family car rides, my parents were in charge of the radio dial, usually landing on old standards from the ’40s and ’50s, and I learned a lot of those songs.
 At home, my sister and I — often joined by a friend or two — would sometimes put on little shows.
 One I’ll never forget was at our cabin community on the Mississippi River, when we sang and danced across a small swinging bridge over the canal.
 We thought we were just playing until we heard applause from neighbors who had been watching.
 I was only about eleven, and though embarrassed, I discovered how much fun it was to be audacious with music.
 Even though I was shy and usually too self-conscious to sing alone in front of people, the love of music has always stayed with me.